Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 <br>

 <a name="closing"></a>
 Hope this post has been useful and thanks for reading!!
-I want to also say thanks to [Blair Young][Blair_twitter] for helping me improving this post with his feedback.
+I want to also say thanks to [Blair Young][Blair_twitter] for his feedback on this post.
 If you think there's something wrong, inaccurate or want to make any suggestion, please let me know in the comment section below or in [this reddit thread][reddit].

-As a side note, I'm currently living in London.
-If you are in town and a GAN nerd like me and want to talk about all types of GANs, complain about the evaluation of generative models or want my opinion about your groundbreaking state-of-the-art meme generator, drop me an email!
-I'm always happy to grab a drink and share experiences.

 Oh, and I have just created my new [twitter account][twitter].
-I'll be sharing my new blog posts there (and some dank convolutional memes).
+I'll be sharing my new blog posts there.

 [original_post]: http://guimperarnau.com/blog/2017/03/Fantastic-GANs-and-where-to-find-them
 [GANpapers]: https://github.com/zhangqianhui/AdversarialNetsPapers